zeek/spicy/doc/faq.rst

 .. rubric:: My analyzer recognizes only one or two TCP packets even though there are more in the input.

-The Zeek Spicy plugin parses the sending and receiving sides of a TCP connection each according to the given Spicy grammar.
+In Zeek, a Spicy analyzer parses the sending and receiving sides of a TCP connection each according to the given Spicy grammar.
 This means that if more than one message can be sent per side the grammar needs to allow for that.
 For example, if the grammar parses messages of the